heroiclabs/nakama-gamelift/README.md

 // playerIds - Optional: Reserves a Player Session for each userId.
 The reservation expires after 60s if the client doesn't connect. playerIds := []string{userId}
 // metadata - Optional: Can contain the following keys: GameSessionDataKey, GamePropertiesKey and GameSessionNameKey.
 // Expects the value of GameSessionDataKey and GameSessionNameKey to be strings.
-GamePropertiesKey's value should be a map[string]string metadata := map[string]any{GamePropertiesKey: map[string]string{"key1":"value1"}}
+GamePropertiesKey's value should be a map[string]string. metadata := map[string]any{GamePropertiesKey: map[string]string{"key1":"value1"}}
 // latencies - Optional: - A list of latencies to different aws regions, per userId, experienced from the client. latencies := []runtime.FleetUserLatencies{{